Let’s Talk About Eating Disorders

 • Binge Eating – involves someone losing control over their eating, usually eating large amounts of food even when they aren’t hungry.

-The more we learn about eating disorders, the more we realize these illnesses can affect any type of person; people who have larger bodies, men, LGBTQIA+ individuals, and people of minority or marginalized identities can have eating disorders.
+The more we learn about eating disorders, the more we realize these illnesses can affect any type of person.
 Many people who don’t fit our perception of what an eating disorder looks like don’t get diagnosed because of current kinds screening tools used.

 Signs & Symptoms of Eating Disorders